Why Prefab Toilet Buildings Outperform Concrete/Masonry Construction

 Cyclone-Engineered Performance

 Public infrastructure in coastal Australia must withstand extreme weather events without becoming a maintenance liability.
 Our buildings are engineered for high-wind environments, including Region D cyclone zones such as Cape Keraudren in Western Australia.
-By utilising hot-dip galvanised steel and high-grade aluminium components, these facilities remain operational and structurally sound following significant weather events with only limited routine maintenance required.
+Hot-dip galvanised steel and high-grade aluminium componentry is a key part of why these facilities remain structurally sound and operational even after high-intensity weather events and only ever only require limited routine maintenance.

 Proven Flood Resilience: A Tale of Two Structures

-In May 2025, a major flood event in Taree, NSW, provided a clear comparison between the resilience of traditional masonry and prefabricated toilet structures.
-While a masonry toilet block at Winham Brush was completely destroyed and buried in sediment, a nearby Modus prefabricated building remained anchored and structurally sound despite being almost entirely submerged.
+A major flood event in Taree, NSW, in In May 2025, provided a clear illustration of the difference between traditional masonry and prefabricated toilet structures.
+A masonry toilet block at Winham Brush was completely destroyed and buried in sediment.
+Nearby, a Modus prefabricated building remained anchored and structurally sound despite being almost entirely submerged.

-Following the event, the prefabricated facility required only a professional clean before being successfully reopened to the public.
-Several specific design features ensure our buildings can withstand such extreme conditions:
+Following the event, the prefabricated facility only needed a professional clean before being reopened.
+Several design features ensure our buildings can withstand such extreme conditions:

 - Gaps engineered beneath walls to relieve intense water pressure